January is Alzheimer's Awareness Month

 FIND US IN YOUR COMMUNITY

 The Alzheimer Society is active in communities right across Canada.
-To learn more about dementia and how you can help in your community, please contact your local Alzheimer Society.
+To learn more about dementia and how you can make a difference in your community, please contact your local Alzheimer Society.